RachWalm/spelling-game/README.md

 ### tools

 - [VSCode](https://code.visualstudio.com/) was used to create and edit the website.
-- [Canava](https://www.canva.com/) was used to generate the images when thinking about page lay out and flow chart.
+- [Canava](https://www.canva.com/) was used to generate the images when thinking about page lay out and flow chart and the fox image.
 - [Git](https://git-scm.com/) was used for the version control through Git Commit.
 - [GitHub](https://github.com/) was used to host the website.
 - [pythontutor](https://pythontutor.com/render.html#mode=edit) for when my functions were acting unexpectedly and to identify where certain array indexes were.